charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 Comparison and summaries of maps can be achieved either by visualizing spatially through maps (\ref{sec:comp_map}) or through quantitative indices and metrics synthetizing the results aspatially (\ref{sec:comp_stat_cat} for categorical data summary indices, \ref{sec:comp_stat_cont} for continuous data).

 **Tools**: Automated comparison of maps can be achieved with softwares like the Map Comparison Kit[^127back] [@visser2006map].
-An algorithm called Mapcurves, implemented in R and Matlab, provides a goodness-of-fit measure based on spatial overlap.
+An algorithm called Mapcurves, implemented in R and Matlab, provides a goodness-of-fit measure based on spatial overlap. (*TODO look at TerrSet*)
 [^127back]: MCK compares raster maps using fuzzy set map comparison, hierarchical fuzzy pattern matching, and moving window based comparison of landscape structure.
 See $http://mck.riks.nl$.

 ###Maps displays
 #### Between 2 maps {#sec:comp_map_2}

 ####Interactive switching between maps {.unnumbered}
 For the examination of (dis)agreement between two maps, analysts often like to flip back and forth between the two.
 This is easy to do in GIS softwares and is a convenient solution for the data exploration purposes.
 Nevertheless, this method is not always suited for communication purposes.
 Plus, this interactive solution doesn't apply to static documents.